 They do kids sizes too, which is alway brilliant for a stop with the kids.

 I wrote a Tea Journals post here a few weeks back: The Milkman

 Opening Times: 7 days a week, times vary.

 The Little Green Van:

 A little outside the city centre in Portobello you’ll find this bright green vintage van.
 They do a variety of flavours but their vanilla hot chocolate is by far the best on the menu, although their Himalayan pink salt & caramel comes a close second.
-The kids love stopping for a treat and getting their very own kids sized cups.
+The kids love to stop for a treat and get their very own kids sized cups.

-They often sell out of a lot of things before the end of the day so if you want a little bit if choice from the menu I suggest going before lunch time.
+They often sell out of a lot of things before the end of the day so if you want a little bit of choice from the menu I suggest going before lunch time.